cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_KCACHE_TIMEOUT            Timeout for path names and file attributes in the kernel file system buffers.
 CVMFS_KEYS_DIR                  Directory containing \*.pub files used as repository signing keys.
 If set, this parameter has precedence over ``CVMFS_PUBLIC_KEY``.
 CVMFS_LOW_SPEED_LIMIT           Minimum transfer rate a server or proxy must provide.
+CVMFS_MAX_EXTERNAL_SERVERS      Limit the number of (geo sorted) stratum 1 servers for external data that are effectively used.
 CVMFS_MAX_IPADDR_PER_PROXY      Limit the number of IP addresses a proxy names resolves into.
 From all registered addresses, up to the limit are randomly selected.
 CVMFS_MAX_RETRIES               Maximum number of retries for a given proxy/host combination.
+CVMFS_MAX_SERVERS               Limit the number of (geo sorted) stratum 1 servers that are effectively used.
 CVMFS_MAX_TTL                   Maximum file catalog TTL in minutes.
 Can overwrite the TTL stored in the catalog.
 CVMFS_MEMCACHE_SIZE             Size of the CernVM-FS meta-data memory cache in Megabyte.
 CVMFS_MOUNT_RW                  Mount CernVM-FS as a read/write file system.
 Write operations will fail but this option can workaround faulty ``open()`` flags.